Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - He will conclude the conversation by conjuring a small red-inlined gemstone compass with a badawi feather needle (still points towards north) with a description on it in a language nobody can read, yet knows the meaning of.
 	- Description reads "May discovery guide you."
-- mention that this compass is a token of appreciation, but if they want its power, they need to return after they have found the other concepts and gotten their tokens.

-the motivation for the concept telling this information, is because it is time to explore where this world will head towards after eons of remaining static...
+- mention that this compass is merely a token of appreciation and may prove useful in time. the motivation for the concept telling this information, is because it is time to explore where this world will head towards after eons of remaining static...

 - After the conversation, the concept will leave in a way that is fitting.